LA area's 2 biggest blazes burn at least 10,000 structures, while new fire leads to more evacuations

 “There are areas where everything is gone, there isn’t even a stick of wood left, it’s just dirt,” Bruderlin said.

-Of the seven deaths so far, Los Angeles Fire Chief Kristin Crowley confirmed two were in the Palisades Fire.
+Of the 10 deaths so far, Los Angeles Fire Chief Kristin Crowley confirmed two were in the Palisades Fire.
 County officials said the Eaton Fire had killed five.

 Cadaver dogs and crews are searching through rubble, Los Angeles County Sheriff Robert Luna said.